TobiasPSP/doneland_sources/Tools/Software/EspHome/Manual Provisioning/README.md

 6. Once the firmware has been transferred, press the reset button.

 ## What's Next
-If you created your own *firmware*, you probably added your *WiFi access information* to the configuration: once your microcontroller boots on the new firmware, it automatically connects to your *WiFi*.
-Else, your device does not know yet how to access your *WiFi*.
+If you used the default provisioning firmware downloaded from *esphome.io*, the device does not yet know how to connect to your *WiFi*.

 > [!TIP]
-> You may not want to immediately configure *WiFi* as described below.
+> You may not want to immediately configure *WiFi* (as described below).
 If you just provisioned a bunch of microcontrollers but have no immediate use for them, just place them in a drawer.
 Once you are ready to use one of them, go ahead and configure *WiFi*.

 Part of the default *ESPHome* provisioning firmware is *improv_serial* (*improv* via *BLE* is not available with the *ESP32 S2* as it does not support *bluetooth*).